Digital Agency for Third Sector

 We look at the whole picture of how your organisation is perceived and discovered online, and where that picture breaks down.

-Your brand and messaging.
-Is it clear what you do, who you help, and why it matters — in language that speaks to the person who doesn’t already know you?
+Is it clear what you do, who you help, and why it matters – in language that speaks to the person who doesn’t already know you?
 Does your positioning differentiate you, or does it sound like every other charity in your space?
 We help sharpen the message so it travels.

-Your search presence.
 Where do you appear for the terms that matter?
 What does the gap between your impressions and clicks tell you about how compelling your search listings are?
 Are you capturing the people already looking for what you offer, or losing them to better-optimised competitors?

-This work is for communications managers, digital leads and senior teams who know their organisation isn’t as visible or well understood as it should be — and suspect that’s costing them supporters, income and impact.
+This work is for communications managers, digital leads and senior teams who know their organisation isn’t as visible or well understood as it should be, and suspect that’s costing them supporters, income and impact.

 You might be producing content that isn’t finding an audience.
 You might have a strong mission that isn’t coming through clearly in your digital presence.
 You might be invisible for the search terms your beneficiaries or supporters are actually using.